-So why is it that the 34-year-old's fortune is touted to be in the billions?
+So why is it that his fortune is touted to be in the billions?
 Goal takes a look at what we know about Flamini's financial standing.

 Flamini's net worth is not exactly clear, but he has repeatedly stressed that he is not a billionaire as a result of his business venture with GFB.

 The former Gunners midfielder says that suggestions he is the richest footballer in the world and gradually ascending the Forbes rich list to rub shoulders with Bill Gates are wide of the mark.

 "Contrary to what I read, I do not have €30 billion in my bank account," said Flamini.